 …we don’t talk about dog training.

 Actually, this is a blatant lie.
 Chapter 1, verse 1 of the Dog Training Bible says “Yea, verily I say unto thee, whenever two or more dog trainers are gathered together there shall be discussion of theory, yea, and talk of paraphernalia, and lo, at least two shall come unto blows over whether it is better to free-shape a behavior or lure it.”
 Dog people who like to train cannot stop talking about dog training.
 We even talk about dog training to people who are not at all interested in dogs.
 Some of us lie in bed at night dreaming up tricks to teach our chickens.
+If you want to help other dogs check out the blue buffalo foundation.

 Not that I do that, or anything.